mk270/whitakers-words/operational.md

 respect for the Romans), and that will certainly color the interpretation of a passage.
-Going the other way, one might not want to apply it to a discription of Mother Teressa.
+Going the other way, one might not want to apply it to a description of Mother Teressa.
 Also one should be warned if an otherwise simple word also is used as a rude reference to female anatomy.